Consider you are making a first person shooting game. The player has multiple guns to choose from.

 Create an interface, when a class function is dependent on a function from another class, which is subjected to change its behavior, based on instance(object) of the class implemented.

-for e.g. fire() function from Shooter class expects guns(SniperShotGun) to implement theshoot() function.
-So if we switch the gun and fire.
+function.
+So if we switch the gun and fire.shooter.switchGun();

 shooter.fire();